RobertsLab/project-crab/data/readme.md

 This folder contains data from crab collection/maturity data, PCR *Hematodinium spp.* data, hemolymph collection data, RNA isolation and RNA HS Qubit results, and qPCR and DNA Qubit results.

 - [20180522-all-crabs-hemo.csv](https://raw.githubusercontent.com/RobertsLab/project-crab/master/data/20180522-master-all-crabs-hemo.csv)
 This file is copy and pasted from Pam's [20180125-NPRB-crab-sample-data.xlsx](https://github.com/RobertsLab/project-crab/blob/master/data/20180125-NPRB-crab-sample-data.xlsx) tab "all crabs".
 I added a column of "Uniq_ID"s.
 This was made by concatonating the FRP_Tubenumber_sampleday.
 Has every single crab used in experiment listed with FRP number, infections status.
 Includes the crabs that died along the way.
+Used in [all-hemo-fixing.R](https://github.com/RobertsLab/project-crab/blob/master/scripts/all-hemo-fixing.R) to create [sample_table.csv](https://github.com/RobertsLab/project-crab/blob/master/analyses/sample_table.csv).

 - [20180522-qPCR-all-runs.csv](https://raw.githubusercontent.com/RobertsLab/project-crab/master/data/20180522-master-qPCR-all-runs.csv)
 These data are taken from the "all runs" tab in the [20180518-master_Hemato_qPCR_results.xlsx](https://github.com/RobertsLab/project-crab/blob/master/data/20180518-master_Hemato_qPCR_results.xlsx) excel workbook from Pam.
 This file contains ALL data from all of Pam's qPCR runs.

 - [20180817-Qubit-results.csv](https://raw.githubusercontent.com/RobertsLab/project-crab/master/data/20180817-Qubit-results.csv)
-This file contains the ALL Qubit results with tube numbers for each sample.
+This file contains the most of the Qubit results with tube numbers for each sample.
+Was used to create the excel RNA isolation master spreadsheet, [master-qubit.xlsx](https://github.com/RobertsLab/project-crab/blob/master/analyses/master-qubit.xlsx).

 - [20180817-hemo-Qubit.csv](https://raw.githubusercontent.com/RobertsLab/project-crab/master/data/20180817-hemo-Qubit.csv)
 These data are all of the hemolymph sampling data from Pam, joined with all the Qubit results from RNA isolation.
 These data tell what I have processed (isolated RNA from) as well as what we have that are untouched (except for being spun down and supernatant removed).
-Qubit results data will be continually added as more samples are isolated.
+Qubit results data will be continually added as more samples are isolated. **OLD**.

 **Individual crabs can be identified by the FRP number.
 In some sheets, there is a "year-FRP" and a "FRP" column.
 The "year-FRP" is formatted '2017-####', and in all sheets there is a "FRP" column, which excludes the year becauase all are from 2017.**
 0.2ml of hemolymph in ___ ml of RNAlater.